 All payments to staff, claims beneficiaries and suppliers were effected on time as per their due dates.
-Statutory payments such as PAYE, pension contributions, Workers compensation contributions and other statutory deductions effected from staff salaries were made promptly to the relevant authorities.
-The Fund has continued with its plan to open regional offices and ensure they operate efficiently to bring services closer to employers.
+Statutory payments such as PAYE, pension contributions, Workers' compensation contributions and other statutory deductions effected from staff salaries were made promptly to the relevant authorities.
+The Fund has continued to operate efficiently by bring services closer to employers though the use of ICT systems.
 All properties of the Fund have requisite certificates of ownership.
 No loss of assets was sustained during the period under review.